chtheodoro/habfuzz/README.md

 # Habfuzz
-Habfuzz is a FORTRAN tool, which calculates the hydraulic habitat suitability by utilizing
+Habfuzz is a FORTRAN tool, which calculates the instream hydraulic habitat suitability by utilizing
 1.	Τhe Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975) and
 2. The Bayesian joint probability inference process as described in Brookes et al. (2010), with fuzzified inputs.